What are Navigational Queries?

 Often searchers will do some research on a product or service before they decide who to buy from.
 They will perform research to find what kinds of features are available for different products, try to find reviews or opinions from others, They may try to compare different manufacturers as well.
 These types of queries are more informational in nature, and the same searcher will conduct these types queries that evidence an informational intent before they begin to consider a query with a transactional intent.

 There’s another type of query that plays a strong role in search and SEO.
 People often search for pages that they expect to find on the Web, likely from a site that they know exists or assume should exist.
 For instance, if I search for [IBM services], I’m likely searching for a page on the IBM website that I expect will be something I can find easily.
 If I look for [WordPress support], chances are in most cases that I want a page on one of the WordPress sites that can answer my questions about the software or the service.
 If I type [ESPN] into a Google toolbar, I’m expecting that the ESPN website will be the first result that shows up.
+These are navigational queries where I know there is a page about what I am looking for, and my search is to find that page.

 When someone searches, they may enter multiple searches into a search engine looking for answers to their informational or situational needs.
 A search engine might consider the sequence of queries as a search session, with all of those searches related to one another.
 Is this something that a search engine can take advantage of?